wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 # mount data shares
 At this point our cluster is ready to use.
 However, we need to be able to access the GAIA DR3 (and potentially other) data from our services.

+If we used a pre-existing network already configured to use the site-specific storage service network, and configured mount instructions in the worker template, then we shouldn't have anything further to do to access the data.
+Otherwise, we have some work to do in configuring routers and manually mounting services.

+The following instructions are for Arcus.
+Other sites will have different requirements.
 On the arcus deployment, data is held in a separate project ("iris-gaia-data") within the same physical hardware.
 In the Horizon GUI, select iris-gaia-data in the project list, then navigate to "shares".
 Identify the required data share, and note the share path and the associated cephx access rule and key.